Lufthansa Flight 615: Reactions

 German politicians of the then government parties (Social Democrats and Liberals) as well as the opposition (the conservative Union parties) generally praised the non-violent outcome of the hijacking.
-This reflected the public opinion that the release of the Munich attackers would reduce the risk of further terrorist acts against German targets.
+This reflected the public opinion that the release of the Munich attackers would reduce the risk of further attacks against German targets.
 Criticism evolved around the lack of sufficient airport security to prevent explosives being smuggled into passenger airliners, and Lufthansa not employing sky marshals, which at that time were already common on certain flights by El Al, Pan Am, Swissair, and others.

 Israel sharply condemned the release of the Munich perpetrators and accused West Germany of having "capitulated to terrorism".
 Prime Minister Golda Meir stated on the following day: "We have been depressed since yesterday, aggrieved and I would say insulted, that the human spirit, so weak and helpless, has surrendered to brutal force."
 Foreign Minister Abba Eban filed an official protest note with the West German government, and the Israeli ambassador in Bonn was temporarily called back, officially due to consultations.